 While I wanted to focus this article on generalized difference between American vs European dobermans, there are AKC breeders in the US that try to bring back working ability to the AKC show dobermans.
 And there are some European Doberman breeders that breed a slimmer type of doberman that might be able to show at AKC.
 I’ve heard some people have done it.
 But in general, most of European Dobermans won’t be competitive at AKC shows.
 So, if you are interested in showing your dog at AKC – reach out to AKC breeders for an American Doberman type.

 I prefer European Doberman as that’s the dog I grew up with and know.
 American type has its own audience.
 Not everyone needs a Doberman to compete in Schutzhund, work in police, and with overall strong drive.
 American Dobermans are great family companions and definitely captivated an audience.

-American Doberman breeders seemed to be more focused on health tests.
+American Doberman breeders seems to be more focused on health tests.
 While US breeders show off health certificates to a potential buyer, European breeders show off show and working titles.
 Health tests are more available (promoted and affordable) in the US, than in Europe (read about Doberman genetic diseases).
 But the breeding pool is a lot smaller in the US than in Europe, so being health conscience seems a sharper necessity.
 Half of the breeders I’ve contacted in Europe in 2014 didn’t have as many health tests done to their dogs comparing to US breeders.
 Read my article about how to find a breeder in Europe.
 I can see it is changing every year and European breeders rely more and more on the health tests when making breeding choices.